-- In-School Suspension (TOR/ISS) When a student is assigned an in-school suspension, he/she will be assigned to a specific location within a school to which that student must report for the regular school day hours.
-Additional restrictions pertaining to rest room use and lunch facilities may occur during such a suspension.
+- Alternative Learning Center (ALC) When a student is assigned to the Alternative Learning Center, they will be assigned to a specific location within a school to which that student must report for the regular school day hours.
+Additional restrictions pertaining to rest room use and lunch facilities may occur during an Alternative Learning Center assignment.
 Provision shall be made for students to stay current for all class work missed.
-The student will receive credit for in-school suspension if assignments are completed satisfactorily.
-Students are not permitted to participate in any school activities during the period of suspension. - Out-of-School Suspension A student assigned an out-of-school suspension may not be on school grounds during the period of suspension.
-This precludes his/her participation in any school activities during the period of suspension.
+The student will receive credit for Alternative Learning Center if assignments are completed satisfactorily.
+Students are not permitted to participate in any school activities during the Alternative Learning Center assignment. - Out-of-School Suspension A student assigned an out-of-school suspension may not be on school grounds during the period of suspension.
+This precludes their participation in any school activities during the period of suspension.
 Provision shall be made for students to stay current for all class work missed.
 The student will receive credit for out-of-school suspension if assignments are completed satisfactorily.